jyaunches/jyaunches.github.io/_posts/2018-11-27-rewrite-versus-refactor.md

 ---

 We are living through an era of increasing innovation and incredible investment in start-ups of all industries.
-It’s a profound time to be a technologist and entreprenuar.
+It’s a profound time to be a technologist and entrepreneur.
 It's also incredibly competitive and if you and your technology can't move nimbly, your business will likely sink.

 ## Success through technology

-While industries everywhere are exploring how to tap into new markets or expand existing ones.. the technology and it's implementation are critical to allowing a business to experiment and make fast decisions on direction.
+While industries everywhere are exploring how to tap into new markets or expand existing ones.. the technology and its implementation are critical to allowing a business to experiment and make fast decisions on direction.
 Getting bogged down in a tech stack that is difficult to perform experiments with is not an option and will lead to competitors putting you out of business.

 ## What I’ve Found